DeependraVerma/DeependraVerma/README.md

 ### 👋 Hi there, I'm Deependra Verma

-I am a passionate data enthusiast and product management professional, continuously exploring the exciting world of Data Science, Machine Learning, and AI.
-With a robust background in Mechanical Engineering and a flair for operational efficiency, I aim to create a positive impact through data-driven innovation.
+I am a passionate data enthusiast and product management professional, with a rich skill set in Python, SQL, Data Science, Machine Learning, Deep Learning, and LLMs, I bring three years of hands-on experience in data science.
+As a Kaggle medalist and a proud recipient of a Professional Certification in Data Science from Purdue University, my journey has been marked by continuous learning and application.

+I've honed my expertise through a significant internship with MedTourEasy, working on fitness data projects.
+My proficiency lies in modular coding for end-to-end data science projects, including LLMs, Deep Learning, Machine Learning, and Data Analytics.
+My goal is to leverage these skills to drive impactful innovations and deliver comprehensive data-driven solutions.
 ---

 ## About Me 🌟